So you want more tomatoes? It’s simple…. start pruning tomato plants! You’ll get the greatest yield when you learn how to prune tomato plants.

 Pruning methods vary somewhat from one gardener to another.

-Some use a technique known as Missouri pruning.
-With this technique you begin by removing any blossoms that may be on the plant when you plant it.
+Some use a technique to trim tomato plants known as Missouri pruning.
+With this technique, you begin by removing any blossoms that may be on the plant when you plant it.

 This gives the plant energy to recover from transplanting and to develop leafy growth early on.